rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

        roles

 The ``sourceId`` identifies the id of the ``sourceType``.
-For example, the ``sourceId`` for the source with a ``USER`` source type is the ID for the user to which the role was directly assigned, whereas the ``sourceId`` for a ``USERGROUP`` type would be the ID for the user group.
+For example, the ``sourceId`` for the source with a ``USER`` source type is the ID of the user to which the role was directly assigned, whereas the ``sourceId`` for a ``USERGROUP`` type would be the ID of the user group.

 Assignment type
 ^^^^^^^^^^^^^^^
-Role assignments are classified in to three ways based on how the tenants for which those assignments apply are determined.
+Role assignments are classified based on how the tenants, for which those assignments apply, are determined.
+The classifications are shown in the following table:

 .. list-table:: Source type
    :header-rows: 1